craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Diseases.md

 - If you are exposed to sunlight, you take 2d10 radiant damage each round you are exposed.
 - You have a Strength-based Natural Weapon - Bite (2d6+STR piercing).
 When you make an Attack this way, you expose their target to Vampirism if their creature type is humanoid or fey.

 When the Fledgling takes a Long Rest, if they have not consumed fresh blood (collected within 48 hours) of a humanoid or fey since their last Long Rest, their Strength, Dexterity, Wisdom, and Charisma Scores decrease by 1, and they do not regain Hit Points or Hit Dice as normal.
-If they have, the mentioned Ability Scores instead increase by 1 if they have been reduced by Vampirism, and then, they gain a Vampiric Progression.
-Then, if they have three or more Vampiric Progression, their symptoms progress to Stage Two, and their Vampiric Progression is reduced to 0.
+If they have, the mentioned Ability Scores instead increase by 1 if they have been reduced by Vampirism, and then, they gain a Bestial Progression.
+Then, if they have three or more Bestial Progression, their symptoms progress to Stage Two, and their Bestial Progression is reduced to 0.

 #### Stage Two
 At Stage Two, the diseased creature - colloquially known as a Childer - experiences their compulsion as an insatiable need, rather than a simple desire.
 The Childer experiences the following, in addition to above unless stated otherwise;